Enumeration of Dyck paths with air pockets

-\begin{thm} The bivariate g.f. where the coefficient of $x^ny^k$ is the number of $n$-length non-decreasing Dyck paths with air pockets having $k$ returns is The first few terms of the series expansion are $ x^2y+x^3y+x^4(y^2+y)+x^5(2y^2+2y)+x^6(y^3+3y^2+4y)+x^7(3y^3+5y^2+8y)+O(x^8). $ \end{thm} \begin{proof} Using the second-to-last return decomposition of $\aa^\inc$, we easily get the following functional equation:
+\begin{thm} The bivariate g.f.\ where the coefficient of $x^ny^k$ is the number of $n$-length non-decreasing Dyck paths with air pockets having $k$ returns is \end{thm} \begin{proof} Using the second-to-last return decomposition of $\aa^\inc$, we easily get the following functional equation:

 which gives the result. \end{proof}